faezeh-bayat/VSS/README.md

 https://www.biorxiv.org/content/10.1101/2020.01.31.929174v2

 ## Troubleshooting
-Please contact me (fbayat@sfu.ca) if you face any errors.
+Please contact me at fbayat@sfu.ca if you face any errors.
 I will constantly update this document for errors reported by users.